Azure/azure-sdk-tools/doc/engsys_resource_management.md

 ### Resource Groups

-The automation will delete all resource groups in the playground subscription DAILY, unless they meet one of the following criteria:
+The automation will delete all resource groups in the playground subscription DAILY, unless they meet at least one of the following criteria:

 - The resource group starts with a valid Microsoft alias within `microsoft.com` or `ntdev.microsoft.com`, followed by an optional hyphen and extra characters.